tburz/MalConv-Classifier/docs/deployment_notes.md

 # Deployment Notes

-This document summarizes the deployment design and endpoint behavior for the **Cloud-Based PE Malware Detection API** project.
+This document summarizes the deployment design and endpoint behavior for the Cloud-Based PE Malware Detection API project.

 ## Overview

-The trained malware classification model was deployed as an **Amazon SageMaker real-time inference endpoint**.
+The trained malware classification model was deployed as an Amazon SageMaker real-time inference endpoint.
 The purpose of the deployment is to expose the trained model as a callable cloud API so that an external client application can submit feature vectors and receive malware classification results.

 ---